Mark (rapper): 2016–2018: NCT and solo endeavours

-2019–present: SuperM and rejoining NCT Dream
+2019–2026: SuperM, rejoining NCT Dream, and departure from NCT

 On August 7, 2019, Mark was confirmed as a member of SuperM – a supergroup created by SM Entertainment in collaboration with Capitol Records.
 The group began promoting in October of that year in the American music market.
 SuperM's self-titled debut EP was released on October 4, 2019, led by the single "Jopping".
 Mark continued to promote with SuperM throughout 2020, through the release the group's first studio album, Super One.
 On April 14, SM Entertainment announced through an official statement that Mark would be rejoining NCT Dream, thus abolishing their original age-based graduation system.
 His return was affirmed through his participation in the NCT Dream song "Déjà Vu" on the group-wide studio album NCT 2020 Resonance.

 On January 28, 2022, it was announced that Mark would release his first single, "Child".
 Specifically, it was set to be released on February 4, as part of NCT Lab.
 "Child", described as an emotional hip-hop track, was commended for its lyrics.

-On March 30, 2023, it was announced that Mark would release his new solo song and second single, "Golden Hour", on April 7, as part of NCT Lab."Golden Hour" described as a hip-hop genre song that combines impactful guitar and drum sounds and flashy rapping and also a self-produced song.
+On March 30, 2023, it was announced that Mark would release his new solo song and second single, "Golden Hour", on April 7, as part of NCT Lab.
+"Golden Hour" described as a hip-hop genre song that combines impactful guitar and drum sounds and flashy rapping and also a self-produced song.
 The song featured lyrics referencing a highly memed Twitter review from the celebrity chef Gordon Ramsay for fried eggs he made on It's Dangerous Beyond the Blanket.